BroncoSports.com will feature Thomas Bropleh, Jeff Elorriaga and Ryan Watkins this week

 The video series begins with an overview of the 2014 seniors by the three Bronco coaches who were with them all four years.
 Head coach Leon Rice, associate head coach Jeff Linder and assistant coach John Rillie share their thoughts in the video below.

-Jeff Linder is entering his fourth season at Boise State University, and his first as the Broncos' associate head coach.
+Jeff Linder is in his fifth season at Boise State University, and his second as the Broncos' associate head coach.
 He was promoted to the position after spending his first three seasons as an assistant.

-Linder, who enters 2013-14 with 13 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards.
+Linder, who enters 2014-15 with 14 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards and offensive game plans.

 He helped lead Boise State to the NCAA Tournament in 2013, the first at-large selection in school history.
-Boise State went 21-11 in 2012-13, the second 20-win season in his three seasons with the team and the fourth-most wins during the regular season in school history.
+Boise State went 21-11 in 2012-13 and followed that with a 21-13 campaign in 2013-14, giving the Broncos three 20-win seasons in four years.
+The 21 victories are the fourth-most wins during the regular season in school history.

 The Broncos finished tied for fourth in the Mountain West in 2012-13, the top-rated league in the country per the RPI.